-- the investment earnings in the previous calendar year, or
+- the investment rate of return in the previous calendar year, or

-- the withdrawal amount based on your age as at January 1st each calendar year
+- the withdrawal percentage based on your age as at January 1st each calendar year

 Please review the LIF-Type Payments Information Sheet to gain a comprehensive understanding this retirement benefit option.
 As the assets remain under the UBC Faculty Pension Plan, you will continue to control the investment of your account, benefit from the low fee structure of the UBC FPP investment funds and no administration fees.

 You may also collapse your LIF-Type payments agreement to purchase another retirement product, either externally or within the Plan, in the future.

 The Sun Life Retirement Income Estimator tool can be used to produce estimates of LIF-Type Payment option, as well as the other options from the UBC retirement plans.
 To access the Retirement Income Estimator, sign in to your account at mysunlife.ca/ubcfpp and then select my financial centre > Resource Centre > my money tools > Retirement Income Estimator.

 Pension income is considered taxable income in the year that they are received and taxes will be withheld at source.
 Scheduled periodic payments (ie. monthly, quarterly, semi-annually) will be annualized for the purpose of determining the withholding tax rate for each periodic payment.
 For Canadian residents, the withholding tax rate is between 10% and 30%.
 In Quebec, the rate is between 5% and 15% plus provincial withholding tax.